 Bankruptcy Lawyer that can prevent foreclosures, judgments and wage garnishments.
 Offices in Chicago and Tinley Park.
 Serving the Greater Chicago area and suburbs.

 When you are behind on your bills, the seemingly constant calls, letters and emails from creditors trying to collect can become very stressful.
 Many will call you both at home and at work and sometimes may even show up in person.
 Most creditors are not sympathetic to your situation because they are paid based on how much they are able to collect.
-For this reason, they are trained to create a “sense of urgency” within the debtor without regard to whether you or not you can afford to pay on the debt.
+For this reason, they are trained to create a “sense of urgency” within the debtor without regard to whether or not you can afford to pay on the debt.
 Fortunately, there are several ways to legally put an end to creditor harassment.

 Solutions for Creditor Harassment